su-ohkubo-lab/RONG_APDCNN/README.md

 # attention pooling-based dilated convolution neural network (APDCNN)
+This library is the implementation of the attention pooling-based dilated convolution neural network (APDCNN) from the paper Deep Learning Hybrid Models for Sentiment Analysis.

-This library has to be run on Anaconda.
+These codes have to be run on Anaconda.
 Refer to this page to download it. https://www.anaconda.com/products/individual